-Onboard a ship, the lifeboat is one of those critical life-saving equipment.
-They come handy in extreme emergencies.
+Onboard a ship, the lifeboats & ring buoys is one of those critical life-saving equipment.
+They come in handy in extreme emergencies.
 This small, rigid vessel is secured in davits in such a way that it is easy to launch them using the minimal time possible to facilitate quick escape in case a ship capsizes.
-Used appropriately, lifeboats can facilitate early escape of crew onboard.
+Used appropriately, lifeboats can facilitate the early escape of the crew onboard.

-Inside a lifeboat, there must be all the necessary equipment documented in the LSA and SOLAS codes.
-From first aid, rations, a compass to distress signaling devices, the lifeboat must be fully equipped at all times.
+Inside a lifeboat, there must be all the necessary equipment documented in the Life Saving Application and SOLAS codes.
+From first aid, rations, and a compass to distress signaling devices, the lifeboat must be fully equipped at all times.
 If a ship has more than one lifeboat, it can designate one as a rescue boat.

 Type of Lifeboats